Y0Coss/docs-fork/pages/web_cloud/web_hosting/diagnostic_slownesses/guide.en-gb.md

 >
 > Users share the resources of the web hosting infrastructure their websites are using.
 If one of them overloads the shared infrastructure, this can have consequences for the other hosting services on the same infrastructure.
 >
-> Our shared hosting plans do not have a Service Level Agreement (SLA).
+> Our web hosting plans do not have a Service Level Agreement (SLA).
 >
 > If you need a service with a guaranteed availability rate higher than 99%, we recommend that you consider using a [Virtual Private Server (VPS)](/links/bare-metal/vps) or a [Dedicated Server](/links/bare-metal/bare-metal).
 >